sapanadhakal40/friends-journal-hub/README.md

 # Project Flask

 ## Overview
-Project Flask is a web application built using the Flask framework.
+Friends Journal Hub is a web application built using the Flask framework.
 It includes features such as user registration, login, friend management, milestone tracking, and a calendar for birthday reminders.

 ## Features
 - User Registration and Login